-How to Evaluate a GCC Job Offer: Beyond the Base Salary
+How to Evaluate a GCC Job Offer Beyond Base Salary

 When you receive a GCC job offer with "Total Compensation: $250,000," that number is meaningless without understanding its components.
 Is it $250K salary plus $50K housing?
 Or $200K salary plus $50K bonus?
 Does it include airfare, schooling, car allowance?
-What about gratuity—the lump sum at end of service that functions as a de facto pension?
+What about gratuity, the lump sum at end of service that functions as a de facto pension (UAE Government Portal: end-of-service benefits)?

 A typical GCC offer includes 8-10 distinct components: